-This incident took place during the fiming of Mission Impossible 4, which used Burj Khalifa as a backdrop for various computer-enhanced shananigans.
+This incident took place during the fiming of Mission Impossible 4, which used Burj Khalifa as a backdrop for various computer-enhanced shenanigans.

 After descending back to ground level, you are subjected to some high-pressure marketing as a multitude of pretty young girls try to sell you personalized photographs of your visit to the tower.
-The photographs they took earlier have now been developed, featuring you posing in front a magnificent tower backdrop.
+The photographs they took earlier have now been developed, featuring you posing in front of a magnificent tower backdrop.